 Empowering the Peasant Movement of the Philippines to Secure Land Tenure Rights and Create a Climate-resilient Food System

-This project will help implement diversified agroecological collective gardens for displaced farmers, ensure access to healthy food at all times, and support KMP’s initiative to train peasants in food preservation and processing techniques.
+This project will help implement diversified agroecological collective gardens for displaced farmers, ensure access to healthy food at all times.

 Building Food Security by Training a New Generation of Agroecological Farmers in Colombia